 If you work in lending today, borrowers expect speed, transparency, and reliability at every step.
-From application submission to repayment, every delay hurts your credibility.
+They also demand a convenient financing process, where any delays can negatively impact their experience and your credibility.

 For U.S. lenders, choosing between a loan origination system (LOS) and a loan management system (LMS) is more than picking software.
 It’s about building a lending process that scales with demand.